Blind Chance: Plot

 In the second scenario, Witek slams into the fellow drinking the beer with such force that the mug slips from the drinker's hand and falls to the floor, breaking and spilling.
 Witek doesn't stop to apologize but still fails to catch the train.
 Instead he runs headlong into a railway guard on the platform, knocks him to the ground, and runs off.
 The guard calls for backup and Witek is arrested.
 A judge sentences Witek to thirty days and unpaid community service.
 Witek joins the anti-Communist resistance and meets up with Daniel, a friend from his childhood, and his sister Wera.
 He is baptised and the figure of Christ on the cross becomes a significant emblem for him.
 Witek applies for a passport to go to France, but his request is denied because he is known to be an anti-Communist.
 The authorities offer him a passport on the condition that he discloses the underground's contacts in France.
 Witek goes home and begins foreplay with Wera, but is called away to the resistance's lair.
 The place has been ransacked and the one person left there doubts Witek's loyalty.

 In the third scenario, Witek almost crashes into the fellow drinking the beer but stops in time and goes around him, apologizing.
 He still tries to catch the train but fails.
 The railway guard shows up a few seconds later but now Witek has stopped to catch his breath.
 He notices Olga on the platform (it's not clear if she was there in the previous two scenarios).
 Witek and Olga go back to his apartment where they make love on the floor.
 Witek decides to resume his medical studies and soon he graduates and starts practicing at the hospital as well as teaching at the medical school.
 Olga tells him she is three months pregnant.
 The two get married.
 Witek refuses to join the Communist Party.
 At the medical school, some students pass around a petition on behalf of the dean's son, who is accused of hawking illegal literature.
 Witek refuses to sign the petition, noting that the dean himself hasn't signed either.
 Witek doesn't want to get involved in politics at all.
 The dean offers him a trip to Libya to give some lectures on medical topics he has prepared.
 Witek accepts.
 On the train to catch the plane, Olga tells Witek she's pregnant with their second child, hoping it is a girl.
 At the airport, Witek sees some of the people who were more important in the previous two scenarios.
-The plane taxis on the runway, Witek is comfortable in his seat.
+The plane (which connects via France) taxis on the runway, Witek is comfortable in his seat.
 The plane takes off, but a few seconds later explodes.